merterpam/I-TWEC/README.md

 </dependency>
 ```

+You can use the static method WordEmbeddingsLoader#setWordEmbeddingsPath to set the path of the word embeddings model.

 ### 2. War file only

-  * Download the [latest .war file](https://github.com/merterpam/I-TWEC/releases) from the releases section.
+  * Download the [latest .war and config file](https://github.com/merterpam/I-TWEC/releases) from the releases section.
-  * Add it to the webapps directory inside Apache Tomcat directory.
+  * Add the war file to the webapps directory inside Apache Tomcat directory($CATALINA_BASE/webapps).
 The application will be live on http://yourhost/I-TWEC .
+  * Modify the config file to set the path of the word embeddings model and add it to the host directory inside the Apache Tomcat conf directory ($CATALINA_BASE/conf/[yourhost]/).
+If the directory does not exist, you can either create it yourself, or run the web application once to let it be created automatically.